fmthoker/SEVERE-BENCHMARK/ssl_benchmark/README.md

 * [NTU-60](https://rose1.ntu.edu.sg/dataset/actionRecognition/)
 * For [Fine-Gym]() we follow the script provided in [mmaction2](https://github.com/open-mmlab/mmaction2/blob/master/tools/data/gym/README.md) to download and extract videos. (you can contact us in case of any issues)

-* We provide the annoations for each dataset in the ./data/ directory:
+* We provide the annoations that we use for each dataset in the ./data/ directory:
 * The expected directory hierarchy is as follow:
 ```
 ├── data